Istanbul Airport: Construction

 Construction of the airport was divided over four phases.
-When all stages are completed, the airport will have the capacity to serve 200 million yearly passengers, which would at that time have made it the world's biggest airport.
+When all stages are completed, the airport will have the capacity to serve 200 million yearly passengers, which would at that time have made it the world's largest airport in terms of capacity.
 The cost of the project was estimated at €7 billion, without accounting for the cost of financing.

-London-based firm Grimshaw Architects headed the design team, which mostly consisted of British architects.
-Others involved in the design were Norway-based Haptic Architects and Turkish architects Fonksiyon and TAM/Kiklop.
+The project was achieved by an international design team working across different phases, but all focused on the collective vision.

+The architects behind the concept design were Grimshaw Architects, Nordic Office of Architecture and Haptic Architects.

+The lead delivery architect was Scott Brownrigg, also in charge of the interior concept design with IGA Design.
+Local delivery architects were Fonksiyon Mimarlik, Turgut Alton Mimarlik and Kiklop Design & Engineering.

 A tender was made for the construction as well as for operating the airport.
 Bidding for these tenders took place on 3 May 2013.
 Of the eligible companies, four Turkish and two foreign contenders took part in the bidding process.
 The Turkish joint venture consortium of Cengiz-Kolin-Limak-Mapa-Kalyon won the tender and were obliged to pay the government €26.142 billion including value-added tax for a 25-year lease starting from 2018.
 The completion date of the construction's first stage was officially set for 2018 – 42 months after the finalization of the tender's approval.

 The groundbreaking ceremony took place on 7 June 2014, though construction only started in May 2015 after the land was officially handed over.

 The inauguration of the airport took place on the planned date of 29 October 2018.
 It was reported that the first test landing at the airport would take place on 26 February 2018; however, the first landing took place on 20 June 2018.
 Testing of navigational and electronic systems with DHMİ aircraft had begun on 15 May 2018.

 The control tower is in the shape of the Turkish national flower, the tulip.